martin12333/Readable-Lisp-S-expressions/tutorial.md

 Note that curly-infix-expressions intentionally do not force a particular precedence, nor do they automatically switch to infix operators recursively inside {...}.
 Many previous systems did that, but this turned out to interfere with many of Lisp's power (homoiconicity, multiple levels of language, and so on).
 It also does not attempt to guess when infix operators are used.
 [After many experiments with real problems, David A. Wheeler found that the rule as given actually works better for Lisps than those alternatives.](http://www.dwheeler.com/readable/version02.html)

 You can type control-D (Windows: control-Z) to end this demo.
+Or run "(exit)" to get out.

 Using Neoteric-expressions (n-expressions)